neacsum/awklib/README.md

 original code was to wrap the code in try-catch blocks.

 ### Version 2 ###
+After spending more time with this project, I discovered a number of inconveniences derived from the original purpose of the code base (it was a standalone program) or from its age.
+In this version I gave up on any pretense that this is anything but C++ code.
+Here is a list of what has been addressed so far in version 2:
-After spending more time with this project, I discovered a number of inconveniences.
-A major one was the inability to reuse a compiled AWK script with different input data.
-Another was the lack of any thread safety.
-Version 2 plans to address these issues.
+- Inability to reuse a compiled AWK script with different input data.
+- Lack of thread safety.
+This is still somewhat of a work in progress.
+Currently the the whole API is protected by a `awk_in_use` mutex.
+Future versions should have a more fine grained mechanism.
+- Regular expression machinery (in b.cpp file) was replaced with `std::regex` objects

-Also I gave up on any pretense that this is anything but C++ code.
-All memory management is moving to `new/delete` operators going away from `malloc/free`.
+- Most memory management moved to `new/delete` operators from `malloc/free`.
+- True multidimensional arrays similar to [arrays of arrays](https://www.gnu.org/software/gawk/manual/html_node/Arrays-of-Arrays.html) in *gawk*.
+I didn't really _need_ those but the change in grammar, required to implement them, was so small that I couldn't resist :)
+- Much expanded testing (see `libtest` project) infrastructure.
+Apart from API tests, most tests (over 100 of them at last count) were taken from the One True AWK project.

+The API has remained largely unchanged.
+Only the `awk_err` function takes an additional pointer to interpreter parameters.